-Begin a short technical report by giving away — as quickly as possible — the information your reader wants.
+Begin a short technical report by giving away — as quickly as possible — whatever your reader needs.

 A technical document is not a mystery novel — it should not hold back in order to build to a stunning conclusion.
 The body of the document should only repeat and amplify what the reader already knows is coming.